Cancel anytime

 Overview

-The First Trust Bloomberg Inflation Sensitive Equity ETF (FTIF) seeks to provide investment results that correspond generally to the price and yield (before the fundu2019s fees and expenses) of an equity index called the Bloomberg Inflation Sensitive Equity Index.
-It aims to identify companies whose stock prices have historically demonstrated a positive correlation to changes in inflation, providing a potential hedge against inflation.
+The First Trust Bloomberg Inflation Sensitive Equity ETF (FTIF) seeks to provide investment results that correspond generally to the price and yield (before the Fundu2019s fees and expenses) of an equity index called the Bloomberg Inflation Sensitive Equity Index.
+It aims to identify and invest in companies that are expected to benefit from rising inflation.

 Reputation and Reliability

-First Trust is a well-established ETF provider with a reputation for innovative and thematic investment solutions.
+First Trust is a well-established ETF provider with a solid reputation and track record.

 Management Expertise

-First Trust Advisors L.P. has a team of experienced portfolio managers and analysts dedicated to managing ETF strategies.
+First Trust has a team of experienced professionals managing a wide range of ETFs.

 Investment Objective